FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: FRNet: A Scalable LiDAR Segmentor

 \subsection{Frustum-Range Architecture}

-Given a point cloud $\mathbf{P}$ acquired by the LiDAR sensor, FRNet is expected to learn a feed-forward network $\Phi$ to predict semantic labels $\mathbf{Y}$ for each point:
+\textbf{Problem Definition.} Given a point cloud $\mathcal{P}$ acquired by the LiDAR sensor, the objective of FRNet is to employ a feed-forward network $\mathcal{G}$ to predict semantic labels $\mathcal{\widehat{Y}}$ for each individual point as follows:

-where $\theta$ denotes the learnable parameters in the network.
-As shown in \cref{fig:framework}, FRNet comprises a Frustum Feature Encoder that carries out per-point feature extraction, a Frustum-Point Fusion Module that fuses per-point features and frustum features hierarchically, and a Fusion Head Module that predicts semantic labels for each point.
+where $\theta$ represents the learnable parameters within the network.
+As depicted in \cref{fig:framework}, FRNet consists of three key components: 1) a frustum feature encoder responsible for per-point feature extraction; 2) a frustum-point fusion module that efficiently fuses hierarchical point features and frustum features; 3) a fusion head module that integrates point features at different levels for accurate semantic prediction.

-\textbf{Frustum Feature Encoder.} LiDAR segmentation involves predicting semantic labels for each point, so it is important to extract individual features for each point.
-Before converting point clouds into 2D representations, Frustum Feature Encoder first extracts per-point features via several MLPs, which is crucial for accurate label prediction.
-For points $\mathbf{P}_{i} = \{p_{i}^{1}, p_{i}^{2}, ..., p_{i}^{N}\}$ in the $i$-th frustum region, the points are manually embedded with $(p_{i}^{k}, p_{i}^{k} - p_{i}^{mean})$, where $p_{i}^{k}$ is the $k$-th point in the frustum, $N$ is the total number of points in the frustum region, and $p_{i}^{mean} = \frac{1}{N}\sum_{k=1}^{N}p_{i}^{k}$ represents the mean information of the frustum region.
-The per-point features are then obtained as follows:

-where $[~\cdot~;~\cdot~]$ denotes feature concatenation. $f_{i}^{k}$ represents the features of the $i$-th point.
-Subsequently, max pooling is applied to the features within the same frustum region to obtain the final frustum features $f_{f}^{k}$, which can be represented in 2D format and processed with traditional convolutions.

-\textbf{Frustum-Point Fusion Module.} As shown in \cref{fig:fp_fusion}, the Frustum-Point (FP) Fusion Module comprises two components: 1) A Frustum-to-Point fusion that hierarchically updates per-point features, and 2) A Point-to-Frustum fusion to fuse individual features of each point within its corresponding frustum region.
-Specifically, for the point features $F_{p}$ and frustum features $F_{f}$, $F_{f}$ is back-project to the point-level features $F_{p}^{f}$ based on the projection index.
-This means that points within the same frustum region share the same frustum features.
-Then, the two features are concatenated together, followed by an MLP to update per-point features:

-Next, the updated per-point features $\hat{F}_{p}$ are pooled into the corresponding frustum region to further enhance the frustum features $F_{f}$ in a residual-attentive manner.
-The pooled features are denoted as $F_{f}^{p}$, which are calculated with the max operation based on the frustum region.
-The pooled features $F_{f}^{p}$ are first concatenated with $F_{f}$, followed by a simple convolutional layer to reduce the number of channels: